Gou (Coming to Meet)

 standing in one’s own sunshine. – Emerson

 Reading at a Glance: There is no other hexagram with so much controversy surrounding it.
 The only consensus is the intensity of feeling inherent in it.
 The powerful feminine energy of rebirth is at play because of the single yin line emerging at the bottom of many yang lines.
 Some see it as the emperor’s first wife’s child who becomes the heir.
 Gou can be important in creative readings as suggested by the hidden influence of the Creative.
 Others define it as a temptress who may lead a man astray.
 If we look deeper into the transformative power of the entire I Ching we find room for all images.
 As the Shadow or Anima in a man’s dream, the Trickster temptress is actually allowing a breakthrough of his feeling nature.
 For a woman, the Shadow shows how her own power may need to be resurrected after being forced underground because it was misunderstood or thought to be bad.
-The underlying cause of Return shows how the present can be overlaid with unacknowledged images of the past.
-Return is a message about what is going on inside and you may be judging a situation subjectively rather than objectively.
+The underlying cause of Return may have caused the present to be overlaid with unacknowledged images of the past.
+Return relates to what is going on inside and you may be judging a situation subjectively when you should really be looking at it objectively.
 Therefore, Gou can symbolize any type of encounter that leads to Shadow transformation and putting misunderstandings under the proper light.
 This may be why Kung fu tzu said: “when meeting contention in another it would be wise to examine oneself.”
 The Shadow is always portraying the opposite of what we believe about ourselves.
 Just as hate is the Shadow of love and fear the Shadow of trust, something is on the horizon that will teach you a great deal about transforming difficulty into meaning.
 Look at the things you want to judge harshly or that you avoid because they can teach you much about your Shadow.
-Coming to Meet shows an unavoidable encounter where opposites fund powerful creative growth just as the heir depicted in a royal marriage.
+Coming to Meet shows an unavoidable encounter where opposites fund powerful creative growth just like a heir depicted in a royal marriage.
 There are many challenges in the individual lines but nothing inauspicious.
 Tread carefully but go.
 Revisit the past to forgive yourself or others.
 Only by overcoming fear and pain can one move from a period of Return or introspection into healthy interaction.
 The penetrating Wind is below the Creative, and together they unleash what is hidden to reveal your authentic power.
 The situation won’t be anything like you expected but it is important that you move forward to see what you can learn.

 draws the breath in -